VolvoGroup/dymoval/README.md

 </div>

-This means that if you are developing your models in a CI/CD environment, then *Dymoval* can help you in evaluating if to merge or not to merge some pull requests.
+If you are developing your models in a CI/CD environment, then *Dymoval* can help you in deciding if merging or not the latest model changes.
-Please note that *Dymoval* functions can be easily included in development pipelines scripts, so the whole CI/CD process can be fully automatized.
+*Dymoval* functions can also be included in development pipelines scripts, so the whole CI/CD process can be fully automatized.

+It does not matter if your model is a Deep Neural Network, an ODE or something more complex, nor it is important if you use Modelica or Simulink or any other tool as modeling tool.
+You can still use *Dymoval*.

-*Dymoval* further provides some essential functions for dealing with dataset analysis and manipulation.
+*Dymoval* finally provides you with some essential functions for dealing with dataset analysis and manipulation.

-Although it is a tool thought for engineering tasks, no one prevents you to use it in other application domains as well.
+Although the tool has been thought with engineers in mind, no one prevents you to use it in any other application domains.

 ## Main Features

+**Model validation**

+- Validation metrics:
+	- R-square
+	- Residuals auto-correlation
+	- Input-Residuals cross-correlation
+- Coverage region
+- Models unit-tests
+- Works for both SISO and MIMO models
+- Modeling tool independency
+- Easily integrates with CI/CD pipelines.

  **Datasets analysis and manipulation**
 - Time and frequency analysis